Josh-Tracy/terraform-eks-ec2/README.md

-# DEPLOY EKS - TERRAFORM
+# DEPLOY EKS - TERRAFORM :space_invader:

 Tired of creating clusters manually just to try something out for a few minutes?
 Then run this.